philip-media/security-policy/vdp.md

 | Additional information:        	|                                                                             	|
 | Full vunerability description: 	|                                                                             	|

-Please send your report PGP-encrypted, if possible, and only use our security contact credentials found in our [security.txt](https://cldsi.de/.well-known/security.txt).
+Please send your report PGP-encrypted if possible and only use our security contact credentials found in our [security.txt](https://cldsi.de/.well-known/security.txt).
 Learn more on [Contact](#contact).

 ### If you want to publish the vulnerability
 Please tell us if you are planning on publishing the vulnerability you've found.